Primary

 Keep your chest glued to the pad throughout every rep. If your chest lifts off, you are using body English instead of back strength.
 Row to your sides, not your chest, and squeeze your shoulder blades together.

-Want Chest-Supported Row Machine in your program?
+See where Chest-Supported Row Machine fits in your weekly plan

 Adjust the chest pad height on the row machine.